 AZ Screen Recorder – No Root: This app works on Android 5.0 or newer.
 The best part about this app is that it is free.
-Of course, if you want access to some of the more advanced features, you will have to pay a few bucks for in-app products, but it is probably worth it.
+Of course, if you want access to some of the more advanced features, you will have to pay a few bucks for in-app products.
+It is probably worth it.

-Mobizen – This app has more reviews than the AZ Screen Recorder app and is free.
-This app looks very well rounded and requires Android 4.2, it looks like it is easy to use and has some other great features that you might find useful.
+Mobizen – This app has more reviews than the AZ Screen Recorder app and is also free.
+This app looks very well rounded and requires Android 4.2.
+It also seems to be easy to use and has some other great features that you might find useful.

-If you have the iPhone in iOS 11 screen recording has been made a lot easier:
+If you have the iPhone in iOS 11, screen recording is a lot easier:

 - Open Settings and tap on Control Centre > Customize Controls.